oliskir/soundscat/README.md

-use the quantum mechanical equations that describe the scattering of a spinless, neutral particle by a square-well potential to compute the scattering cross section of a sound wave striking an iso-velocity sphere using.
+use the quantum mechanical equations that describe the scattering of a spinless, neutral particle by a square-well potential to compute the scattering cross section of a sound wave striking an iso-velocity sphere.

 Note that the sound propagation medium is assumed to extend to infinity.
 A more realistic model would include proper